+5.3.
 Dirj

 The third city I visited was Dirj.
 This is a small oasis town in South Western Libya.
 It has an estimated population of about 6000.
-The inhabitants have mixed ethnic background, and consist mostly of Tuaregs and Arabs.
+The inhabitants have mixed ethnic background and consist mostly of Tuaregs and Arabs.
 During the Qadhafi era, most of the locals were supportive of the regime.
 During the revolution, men and women took up arms to protect the old regime.
 When I visited the city, I would often hear people referring to Qadhafi as the brotherly leader, which was one of Qadhafi’s unofficial titles.

 Following the revolution, Dirj became ruled by an Arab revolutionary group from Zintan.
 This militia didn’t originate in Dirj, however, but in the city of Zintan, which is located further north about five hours by car from Dirj.
 During the revolution, the revolutionary groups from Zintan invaded Dirj and several other areas outside of Zintan which are populated by pro-Qhadafi communities.
 After the revolution, this armed groups have maintained their rule over Dirj and other areas in Western and Southern Libya.